riisatoro/dots/README.md

 `self.empty_loops = {0: [Point, ...], 1: [Point, ...], ...}`
 Containt all loops without point in it

+`self.score = {0: 10, 1: 20, ... }`
+Containt amount of captured points for all players

 ## Point()
 A namedtuple with x and y coordinates of point in the GameField